I am SNFS professor at the University of Zurich, Switzerland.

 During my Ph.D. studies, I also spent two summers (2012 and 2013) at Microsoft Research in Redmond, USA, working as an intern under the mentoring of Dr. Christian Bird

 I obtained my bachelor and master degrees in computer science from University of Bologna, also studying one year at the Université Libre De Bruxelles during my Master.
-After obtaining the master degree, I have been working in the industry for one year at Cineca, the largest Italian computing center.
+After obtaining the master degree, I worked in the software industry for one year at Cineca, the largest Italian computing center.